European stocks outperform as Italy soothes bank tax nerves

 U.S. Treasury markets were steady on Wednesday as traders held back from making bets ahead of the U.S. inflation release.

-Ten-year yields were also unchanged on the day at around 4.02%, after falling 5 basis points overnight to as low as 3.98%, a one-week trough.
+Ten-year yields were also up 1 bp at 4.024%, after falling 5 basis points overnight to as low as 3.98%, a one-week trough.

 Strategists at BCA warned that even though U.S. businesses saw inflation easing, a tight labour market showed that "inflationary risks have not yet been extinguished," meaning the Federal Reserve would remain "reluctant to meaningfully cut interest rates."

-In Asia, the MSCI's broadest index of Asia-Pacific shares outside Japan edged 0.2% higher, following a 1.2% tumble a day earlier.
-Japan's Nikkei slipped 0.4%.

-(Reporting by Naomi Rovnick and Stella Qiu.
-Additional reporting by Ellen Zhang in Beijing; Editing by Jamie Freed, Edmund Klamann, Simon Cameron-Moore and Christina Fincher)
+(Reporting by Naomi Rovnick.
+Additional reporting by Stella Qiu n Sydney and Ellen Zhang in Beijing; Editing by Christina Finche